Connor Taylor (footballer, born 2001)

-Taylor spent his youth at Port Vale's academy and Stafford Rangers, before signing a one-year scholarship with Stoke City in September 2019.
+Taylor spent his youth at Port Vale's academy and Stafford Rangers before signing a one-year scholarship with Stoke City in September 2019.
 He went on to spend brief spells on loan at non-League clubs Ashton United and Chester.
 He spent the 2021–22 season on loan at Bristol Rovers and won the club's Young Player of the Year award after helping Rovers to win promotion out of League Two.
+Bristol Rovers signed him for an undisclosed fee in August 2023.
+He was named Bristol Rovers Player of the Year for the 2024–25 relegation season.
+He was sold to Wycombe Wanderers in August 2025.

+Early life

+Connor Taylor was born on 25 October 2001 and grew up in the Eaton Park area of Stoke-on-Trent.

 Career

 Stoke City

-Taylor started his career at Port Vale's academy, before going on to join Stafford Rangers.
-He made a number of substitute appearances for Stafford in the 2018–19 season and represented England Schoolboys.
+Taylor started his career at Port Vale's academy before going on to join Stafford Rangers.
+He made some substitute appearances for Stafford in the 2018–19 season and represented England Schoolboys.
 In September 2019 Taylor signed a one-year scholarship with Stoke City and joined their U23 squad.
 In October 2020, Taylor spent time at Ashton United on work experience, playing in an FA Trophy game against Clitheroe and a Northern Premier League Premier Division match with Whitby Town.
 Taylor joined National League North side Chester on a one-month loan deal on 18 December 2020.
 Anthony Johnson, joint-manager of the "Blues", said that "he has looked like a 30-year-old centre back who has been playing for 12 years not someone that has just been dropped in for their debut".
 The loan was extended until the end of January 2021.
 Taylor signed a new 18-month contract with Stoke in February 2021.
 Taylor made his senior debut for the "Potters" on 21 April 2021, coming on as a 17th-minute substitute for James Chester in a 3–2 defeat to Coventry City at the Bet365 Stadium.